-As the nation continues to contend with the coronavirus pandemic, existing health and healthcare disparities among Americans has been exacerbated.
-While anyone could be infected and develop COVID-19, what is becoming increasingly apparent is that traditionally marginalized populations—including people of color—are much more likely to contract and die from this disease.
-The reason behind these discrepancies lies in understanding the social determinants of health (SDOH).
+As the nation contended with the coronavirus pandemic, existing health and healthcare disparities among Americans became exacerbated.
+While anyone could be infected and develop COVID-19, it became increasingly apparent that traditionally marginalized populations—including people of color—were much more likely to contract and die from this disease.
+The reason behind these discrepancies lies in understanding the intersectionality of social determinants of health (SDOH) and COVID-19.

-SDOH are the conditions in which people are born, live, and age that affect a wide range of health outcomes and risks.
+SDOH are the conditions in which people are born, live, and age that affect a wide range of health outcomes.
 There are many things that could be considered SDOH, but Healthy People 2020 categorizes these conditions into five groups:

 - Education—this includes variables like high school graduation rates, literacy levels, and access to early childhood education.

-- Health and Healthcare—this category includes access to healthcare, access to primary care, health literacy levels.
+- Health and healthcare—this category includes access to healthcare, access to primary care, health literacy levels.

-- Social and Community Context—this category includes issues such as discrimination, civic participation, and incarceration.
+- Social and community context—this category includes issues such as discrimination, civic participation, and incarceration.

 Of course, biological/genetic factors as well as health behaviors also have a hand in an individual’s or population’s health outcomes.
 However, these factors only account for about 25% of health outcomes.
-In contrast, social characteristics, access to healthcare, and physical environment account for the other 75% of health outcomes—in other words, social determinants of health drive the vast majority of our wellness and health outcomes.
+In contrast, social characteristics, access to healthcare, and physical environment account for the other 75% of health outcomes.
+In other words, social determinants of health drive the vast majority of our wellness and health outcomes.

 Black and Latino Americans are much more likely than white Americans to live in multigenerational households.
 This can make it much more difficult to appropriately socially distance if a family member falls ill.

-Social Determinants and COVID-19
+Social determinants of health and COVID-19

 When employers, agencies, and healthcare organizations begin to understand the nuance of social determinants and the effect they have on COVID-19 infection and death rates, they can better understand how to help individuals prevent this disease.
 It can also help providers identify different at-risk groups in their community and drive them to provide targeted and individualized outreach to high-risk populations.
 As the pandemic continues, understanding the connection between SDOH and COVID-19 is one of the best ways providers can address the needs of high-risk populations and begin to initiate activities that will prevent infections and deaths.